flathub/flathub/README.md

 - FIXME: align exact versions of dependencies with packaging instructions for debian/ubuntu by Claws-Mail developers.
 - FIXME: create .desktop file.
 - FIXME: update URLs for screenshots to newly created `flathub/org.claws_mail.Claws-Mail` repository upon creation.
-- TODO: Look into whether or not _bsfilter_ plug-in is operational.
-- TODO: Look into whether or not _dillo_ plug-in is operational.
-- TODO: Look into whether or not _perl_ plug-in is operational.
 - TODO: Check if we can skip building documentation for _gdata_ dependency.
 - TODO: Check if we can integrate with NetworkManager.
 This feature is now disabled.
 - TODO: Investigate if building for i386 is possible.